ryanries/PassFiltEx/README.md

   be rejected, because more than 60% of the proposed password is made up of the blacklisted term starwars.
 However, the password starwars1!DarthVader88 would be accepted, because even though it contains the blacklisted sequence starwars, more than 60% of the proposed password is NOT starwars.

+  **RequireCharClasses** allows you to require even more categories of characters over the built-in Active Directory password complexity rules configured via Group Policy.
+The built-in AD password complexity rules only require 3 out of 5 possible different types of characters: Uppercase, Lowercase, Digit, Special, and Unicode.
+This registry setting allows you to require 4 or even 5 out of the 5 possible different character types.
+You may use this registry setting either in combination with the built-in AD password complexity, or without it.

 - Comparisons are NOT case sensitive.

 - The blacklist is reloaded every 60 seconds, so feel free to edit the blacklist file at will.
 The password filter will read the